 The short- and long-term consequences of gaslighting are immense, often leaving its victims profoundly depressed and unable to cope with daily life.
 This article describes gaslighting behavior across various contexts, identifies red flags, and suggests ways to stop gaslighting and recover from its effects.

 We hope you benefited from reading this article.
-Don’t forget to download our 3 Self Compassion Exercises for free.
+Don’t forget to download our three Self-Compassion Exercises for free.

 - Abramson, K. (2014).
 Turning up the lights on gaslighting.
 Philosophical Perspectives, 281, 1–30.

 - Adkins, K. (2019).
 Gaslighting by crowd.
 Health, Well-Being, and Society, 35, 75–87.

 - Anonymous (n.d.).
 Retrieved on August 7, 2020, from https://www.goodreads.com

 - Arabi, S. (2019).
 50 shades of gaslighting: Disturbing signs an abuser is twisting your reality.
 Retrieved on August 9, 2020, from https://www.culteducation.com/group/798-abusive-controlling-relationships/34794-50-shades-of-gaslighting-disturbing-signs-an-abuser-is-twisting-your-reality.html